Rob Tarrell just couldn’t get comfortable.

 “It’s a really strange pain.
 It’s like a dull pain that you feel shooting through your leg.
 I couldn’t get comfortable when I laid down, and it was waking me up.
 I couldn’t make it feel better,” said Rob.

-Rob came to Atlantic Medical Center and was cared for by Jodi Goodrich, PA-C. After a few tests and evaluation, the culprit was clear: sciatica.
-Jodi recommended physical therapy and talked to Rob about his options and what worked best for him.
+Rob came to Atlantic Medical Center.
+After a few tests and evaluation, the culprit was clear: sciatica.
+His provider recommended physical therapy and talked to Rob about his options and what worked best for him.

 Rob chose Cass Health Rehabilitation Services, and made his first appointment, bright and early at 6:30 a.m., to accommodate his work schedule.